UK's Johnson faces rebellion over plan to break Brexit treaty

 The government has dismissed an ultimatum from Brussels to scrap the main parts of the bill by the end of this month.

 Johnson, who has a majority of 80 in the lower house of parliament, faces a growing revolt from some of his own lawmakers.
-All of Britain’s former prime ministers who are still alive have expressed concern about his plan.
+All of Britain’s living former prime ministers have expressed concern about his plan as have many senior figures in his Conservative Party.

 “When the queen’s minister gives his word, on her behalf, it should be axiomatic that he will keep it, even if the consequences are unpalatable,” Johnson’s former Attorney General Geoffrey Cox said in The Times newspaper.